 ‘Ugly girls can be married off’: Book listing advantages of dowry condemned by nursing council

-On Monday, Shiv Sena MP Priyanka Chaturvedi wrote to the Union education minister, seeking to stop the circulation of the book.
+The book is part of the council’s curriculum for second-year Bachelor of Science students.

-The Indian Nursing Council on Monday condemned the “derogatory content” on dowry published in one of the books prescribed in its syllabus for nursing students, reported ANI.
-The council, a regulatory body for nurses and nurse education in India, functions under the Union health ministry.
+The Indian Nursing Council on Monday condemned the content in a book prescribed in its syllabus for nursing students that promotes the illegal practice of dowry, reported ANI.

+The book, titled Textbook for Sociology for Nurses, has been written by TK Indrani, reported The New Indian Express.
+It is part of the curriculum for second year Bachelor of Science students.

-A page from the book was widely shared on social media.
+A page from the book has been widely shared on social media.
 “Ugly looking girls can be married off with attractive dowry with well or ugly looking boys,” it said.

 Another paragraph in the book read: “Because of burden of dowry, many parents have started educating their girls.
 When the girls are educated or even employed, the demand for dowry will be less.
 Thus it is an indirect advantage.”

-The book, titled Textbook for Sociology for Nurses, has been be written by author TK Indrani, reported The New Indian Express.
-It is part of the curriculum for second year Bachelor of Science students.
+The Indian Nursing Council, a regulatory body for nurses and nurse education in India, functions under the Union health ministry.

-“Indian National Council as a policy does not endorse any author or publication nor has allowed any other author to use the name of Indian National Council for their publications,” the regulatory body said in a statement.
+“Indian Nursing Council as a policy does not endorse any author or publication nor has allowed any other author to use the name of Indian National Council for their publications,” the regulatory body said in a statement.

-On Monday, Shiv Sena MP Priyanka Chaturvedi wrote a letter to Union Minister of Education Dharmendra Pradhan, seeking to stop the circulation of “such regressive textbooks” and take it off the curriculum.
+On Monday, Shiv Sena MP Priyanka Chaturvedi wrote a letter to Union Minister of Education Dharmendra Pradhan seeking to stop the circulation of “such regressive textbooks” and take it off the curriculum.

-“It is appalling how such derogatory and problematic text remains in circulation and that a textbook elaborating the merits of dowry can actually exist in our curriculum is a shame for its nation and its constitution,” Chaturvedi said in the letter, which she shared on Twitter.
+“It is appalling how such derogatory and problematic text remains in circulation and that a textbook elaborating the merits of dowry can actually exist in our curriculum is a shame for the nation and its constitution,” Chaturvedi said in the letter, which she shared on Twitter.

 The MP said that it was concerning that students were being exposed to such content on dowry, which is a criminal offence in India.